How to Choose a Thesis Topic

 - As you follow the latest publications, generate a list of keywords related to your discipline, and use them to identify published thesis on scholarly libraries and websites.

-If you want to write a great thesis, the first step is choosing the right topic.
+If you want to write a great thesis, the first step is choosing a topic, and the topic has to be the right one.
 This post has listed the best tips that you can rely on to craft a great topic for your thesis.
-Remember that no matter the topic you select, you should always be ready to answer the question, “Why did you choose this topic for thesis?”
+After reading this write-up, we are sure that choosing a topic for your thesis shouldn’t be difficult at all.
+However, always remember that no matter the topic you select, you should always be ready to answer the question, “Why did you choose this topic for your thesis?”